Welcome to the village. Although the village is small with about 180 dwellings there is a lot going on and the area is rich in history.

 Vale & Cotswold Edge Benefice

-The Vale and Cotswold Edge Group includes the parishes of Willersey with Saintbury, Weston-sub-Edge and Aston-sub-Edge, Honeybourne, Pebworth and Dorsington.
-The parishes lie along the B4632 Cheltenham to Stratford road, just north of Chipping Campden and east of Broadway, and along Buckle Street through the Vale of Evesham.
+The Northern Group of the Vale and Cotswold Edge Benefice includes the parishes of Willersey with Saintbury, Weston-sub-Edge and Aston-sub-Edge, Honeybourne, Pebworth and Dorsington.
+The parishes lie along the B4632 Cheltenham to Stratford road, just west of Chipping Campden and north of Broadway, and along Buckle Street through the Vale of Evesham.
 Before 2011, Saintbury was a separate ecclesiastical parish but St Nicholas is now no longer a parish church and is vested in the Churches Conservation Trust.

 The four churches of St Peter, Willersey and St Nicholas, Saintbury, St Peter, Pebworth and St Ecgwin, Honeybourne are Grade 1 Listed buildings.
 St John the Baptist and St Lawrence, Weston-sub-Edge and St Andrew, Aston-sub-Edge are Grade 2*.
 The church of St Peter in Dorsington is unusual in being built of red brick.
 The benefice is in the Diocese of Gloucester, the archdeaconry of Cheltenham and the deanery of the North Cotswolds.
-Except for Saintbury and Dorsington, services are held in each of our churches on almost every Sunday of the year.
+Services are held in each of our churches at least on one Sunday each month, and in Honeybourne and Willersey on almost every Sunday of the year.
 On two Sundays each year, St Peter Willersey foregoes its own services to join in Methodist worship; on two others, the Methodists join us.

-The majority of our services are ‘eucharistic’ (i.e. Holy Communion) though there are three non-Communion services each month in the mornings, and three Book of Common Prayer
+The majority of our services are ‘eucharistic’ (i.e. Holy Communion) though there are three non-Communion services each month in the mornings.

-Evensong services (evening services at Aston-sub-Edge).
 Our services generally alternate between BCP and Common Worship (CW), the majority being the latter.
 During the course of the year, a number of special services take place.
 St Andrew’s, Aston-sub-Edge hosts services for Plough Sunday, Rogationtide, Lammas as well as Harvest, which all the churches observe.
-The Easter Ceremonies (‘Dawn Mass’) are celebrated, sometimes in the open on Dover’s Hill, sometimes in St Lawrence, Weston-sub-Edge
+The Easter Ceremonies (‘Dawn Mass’) are sometimes celebrated in the open on Dover’s Hill.

 Visitors are always welcome.